AdaptiveCpp/AdaptiveCpp/doc/scoped-parallelism.md

   });
 ```

 In general, the backend will configure scoped parallelism groups with compile-time optimization hints that enter the type as template arguments.
-It is therefore strongly recommended to use `auto` or template types to accept any group type inside kernels.
+It is therefore strongly recommended to use `auto` or template parameters to accept any group type inside kernels.
 To be more specific, the provided top-level work group is of type `sycl::s_group<class __UnspecifiedParameter__>`.
-It is guaranteed that this type is *not* the same as the regular `sycl::group`.
+While the precise name of this type might change in the future, it is guaranteed that this type is *not* the same as the regular `sycl::group`.

 ## `distribute_groups()`

-Additionally, the user can invoke `sycl::distribute_groups()`, which hints to the backend that the user would like to subdivide a group into smaller units (this can be useful for tiling opimization strategies). `distribute_groups()` will then attempt to provide subdivided groups to the user.
+Additionally, the user can invoke `sycl::distribute_groups()`, which instructs the backend that the user would like to subdivide a group into smaller units (this can be useful for tiling opimization strategies). `distribute_groups()` will then attempt to provide subdivided groups to the user, and distribute a number of physical work items across the new groups.

 `distribute_groups()` invocations can be nested arbitrarily deep.
 However, the size of the provided smaller groups is backend-defined, and might also depend on the device, specific kernels, or kernel parameters.
-For example, if the logical work group size is not divisible by sub group sizes that can be executed by the backend or device, it might might be forced to instead subdivide into trivial scalar groups that only contain a single work item.
+For example, if the logical work group size is not divisible by sub group sizes that can be executed by the backend or device, the SYCL implementation might be forced to instead subdivide into trivial scalar groups that only contain a single work item.

 *Note:* After a sufficiently deep nesting level, only scalar groups will be returned from then on, but the nesting level where this happens is unspecified.

+When invoking `distribute_groups`, a number of physical work items from the parent group is assigned to each subdivided group.
+Inside the subdivided groups, `distribute_items` can again be used to then distribute the logical iteration space across the available physical work items.

 ```c++
 sycl::range<1> num_work_groups = ...